borntofrappe/Practice-Front-End-Web-Development/CodepenChallenge Peach/README.md

 My personal take: a color wheel, with all but three random colors around it.
 Exactly those three colors.
 Spin the wheel and get a random color.
 Better yet, a "random" color.

 Solid practice with SVG syntax and a bit of JavaScript logic.

+## Minor Update

+Upon looking at the UI a little more, I recognized a few areas of improvements.
+I decided to include a few dots around the circle, reduce the size of the circle and change the color of the background.
+I also decided to change the color of the circle element, and in so doing completely render slices with random colors.